Best Way To Get Rid of Voles

 Additionally, using traps or repellents is the quickest way to eliminate them permanently.

-Voles are drawn to gardens with a lot of plant debris because it makes it easy to provide them with food and a place to hang out.
-Yards with more clutter are also more prone to have vole infestations.
+Voles are drawn to gardens with a lot of plant debris because it is easy to provide them with food and a place to hang out.
+Yards with more clutter are also more prone to vole infestations.

 The vole is a common lawn pest that effectively “rips paths” through your yard and garden.